The so-called, “Billion Dollar Industry”

 Me: Wow.
 Where do you see your art career in 10 years?

 Ceak: Wow, thats a good question, actually.
 I don’t think of the future when it comes to my art.
 I would like people to.
 I would love it if, not necessarily be known, but like, it would be nice for people to want more of my stuff honestly and constantly gravitate toward it, you know.
 That’s crazy.
-I mean, ten yearsā¦.
+I mean, ten years….
 I’m thinking five.
 I’m thinking like one.
-Me: Okay, in five years, where do you see it in five years?

 Ceak: I see myself blowing up in five years.
 I see a whole lot of people, literally, getting my stuff.